debezium/debezium-design-documents/gsoc/2026/PDGGK/proposal.md

-# Debezium: SQLite Source Connector
+# Debezium source connector for SQLite

 ## About Me